-Nothing quite says summer like a day at the beach, especially if that beach is lucky enough to have a pier filled with rides such as a carousel, roller coaster, and more.
+Nothing quite says summer like a day at the beach, especially if that beach is lucky enough to have a pier filled with a carousel, roller coaster, games and more.

-Around the turn-of-the-century California’s coast was dotted with what was known at the time as “pleasure piers” a wooden boardwalk that jutted over the coast and offered a variety of amusements.
+Around the turn-of-the-century California’s coast was dotted with what was known at the time as “pleasure piers” a wooden boardwalk along the coast that offered a variety of amusements.
 For over 100 years the Santa Monica Pier has been an icon of the beach city, and it has quite the colorful history.

-Opening to the public on September 9, 1909, the Municipal Pier was originally built of concrete, the first of its kind on the west coast, and it was believed concrete was superior to wood!
+Opening to the public on September 9, 1909, the Municipal Pier was originally built of concrete, the first of its kind on the west coast, as it was believed concrete was superior to wood.
 However just ten years later, after discovering much of it had eroded away, it was replaced with wood.

 Looff, along with his two sons, built what was named the Looff Hippodrome to house a carousel.
 In case you’re wondering, “hippodrome” is Greek for “horse racecourse” giving a unique and fun word to the building.